 3 meals every day from the age of 3-6 months

 2 meals each day for children aged 6 to 12 months

 Patience, planning, and plenty of positive reinforcement, according to experts, are your most powerful allies in the fight to house train your puppy.
-Furthermore, having a carpet-cleaning battle plan in place is usually a good idea, because accidents do happen.
+Furthermore, having a carpet-cleaning battle plan in place is usually a good idea because accidents do happen.
 You’ll want to find an area outside that isn’t accessible to other animals until your puppy has received all of its vaccines.
-This aids in the prevention of the transmission of viruses and disease.
+This aids in the prevention of the transmission of viruses and diseases.
 When your puppy manages to potty outside, be sure to shower it with praise and, nearly as importantly, avoid punishing it when it does the work inside the house.
 It’s equally vital to know when to take your puppy out as it is to praise it when it does go potty outside.

 Here’s a rundown of when you should take your puppy out to the potty.